-Mark Reed's 'Wave with Fish' sculpture at the Natural History Museum's Dippy on Tour exhibition at Norwich Cathedral is a monumental wave of fish, unique and iridescent.
-The work invites visitors to think about the central themes inherent in both the 'Dippy' exhibition and the venue in which it is held.
+Mark Reed's 'Wave with Fish' sculpture installation at the Natural History Museum's Dippy on Tour exhibition at Norwich Cathedral was a monumental wave of fish, unique and iridescent.
+The work invited visitors to think about the central themes inherent in both the 'Dippy' exhibition and the venue in which it is held.
 Water as the ultimate origin of life is a theme explored by both modern science and by Christianity.
 The work is a meditation of life on earth, from its origins in the very distant past to Dippy's time and our own day, and a reminder of the total dependence all life on this planet has on the generative powers of water.
 At the same time, the wave symbolises the potentially destructive forces that water can unleash, especially when combined with increasingly threatening man-made chaos.

 To view Mark's complete portfolio, click on his signature at the top of the page.